Serzots/Python-Projects/README.md

 This game can be used for educational purposes.

 3.
 4 in a Line (unfinished) game for python.
-This version is currently "in develompment" as it is intended to be an exercise to practice.
+This version is currently "in development" as it is intended to be an exercise to practice.
 Some conditions for a win in this game are missing.
 Following the rules of the original game I challenge you to make it workk following my procedures even if those might not be the most efficient.
 You can send it to me if you want so I can check them on my personal e-mail: sergiomp264@gmail.com.
 I'd appreciate it! .

 This exercise can be used for educational purposes.